Third suspect arrested in death of Wichita man

 WICHITA, Kan.
 (KSNW) – Wichita police arrested Jesse Sweeney Thursday evening.
 This is the third arrest in the homicide of Blake Mayes, 30, who was found on his porch suffering from a gunshot wound about a week ago.
 Mayes later died in the hospital.

-On April 23, Wichita Police said they responded to a shooting call at a home in the 200 block of North Charles where there was a disturbance between Mayes, his girlfriend Bobbie Williams-Cox, 36, of Topeka, and acquaintances William Moore, 51, of Wichita, and Jesse Sweeney, 28, of Wichita.
+On April 23, Wichita Police responded to a shooting call at a home in the 200 block of North Charles where they say there was a disturbance between Mayes, his girlfriend Bobbie Williams-Cox, 36, of Topeka, and acquaintances William Moore, 51, of Wichita, and Jesse Sweeney, 28, of Wichita.
 During the disturbance, someone shot Mayes.

 Jesse Sweeney was at large until his arrest Thursday evening.